 Each and every sport has its fans, who often do strange things to show their dedication to the sport.
 This can be troubling at times, because some fans claim to love their teams and support them no matter what, but end up spending all their money, ending up with a mortgage and no family.
 This is a poor excuse for addiction.

-Other fans are more reasonable and support their team or sport with some reasonable hobbies like collecting cards.
-But then, you realize that some cards are worth more than some neighborhoods.
+Other fans are more reasonable and support their team or sport with some reasonable activities like collecting cards.
+It seems to be a common hobby like reading books or having fun with offers similar to BetVictor Casino Bonus.
+But then, fans realize that some cards are worth more than some neighborhoods.
 How is that a reasonable hobby?

 All jokes aside, collecting cards has been a part of many sports, baseball being among them.
 With that in mind, there are definitely some really expensive cards.
 Here are the most expensive of them all.